mermi/Python-meetup/slides.md

 ---

-## Data Quality & Data Profiling

----

 # How can we Define Data with good quality?

 ![data life cycle >](img/Data-Quality.png)

+* __Accurate__:
+  * Match data with reality
-* Accurate: good match with the data and the reality and able to draw correct conclusion from data
+  * Draw correct conclusion from data
+* __complete:__
+  * No open question left,
-* complete: Doesn't leave any open question, allows you to make a good decision based on available data, closeness between need to know and what data tells you
+  * Make a good decision based on available data
+  * Closeness between need to know and what data tells you
+* __Consistency:__
-* Consistency: Trust data regardless of source, identical information available to all processes
+  * Trust data regardless of source
+  * Identical information available to all processes
+* __Timeliness:__
+  * Availability without delay
-* Timeliness: Data available without delay, able to know what do you need when you need, Smooth information flow: Data Delayed ==> Data Denied!
+  * Know what do you need when you need,
+  * Smooth information flow: Data Delayed ==> Data Denied!

 ---

-# What about today?
+# What about today? ( ͡° ͜ʖ ͡°)

 * We live in the world of heterogeneity

-## ( ͡° ͜ʖ ͡°)
 * Different technologies / operate in different platforms

 * Big amount of Data being generated everyday in all sort of Organization and Enterprise

+*  Need to collect the Data in one place and clean up the Data

 ---

-## Need to collect the Data in one place and clean up the Data

----

 # A little context

 Usual problems we face:

  - inconsistencies sources, **NULL** values, missing records

  - schema design is not coherent

  - Any other concerns must have been fixed at the beginning,  before ETL

 __We need to catch it right at the start before it becomes a problem__

-> Prevention is better than Cure
+> "Prevention is better than Cure"

 ---

 # Data Profiling:

 ![data profiling >](img/Data-Management.png)